kktse/kktse.github.io/_posts/2018-02-08-champcar-2018-road-atlanta.markdown

 footage](https://www.youtube.com/watch?v=-roEm_l-D5E]), and even [pit lane commentary](https://www.youtube.com/watch?v=G90hBmHCG8Q)!

-Particularly interest was the live timing stream which pulled the most up-to-date race data as a JSON file.
+Particularly of interest was the live timing stream which pulled the most up-to-date race data as a JSON file.
 By extracting the underlying data and running it through custom plotting routines, it becomes possible to perform advanced